JeanYSu/cscie15P4/readme.md

 The source code of the project can be found at my github repository: <https://github.com/JeanYSu/cscie15P4>

-The planning document handed in November:
+The planning document handed in in November:
 <https://docs.google.com/document/d/1KsVl8w3nNkHbyZR5mmtS9eNK4PDx2wSdbvI5-CEl-gE/edit?usp=sharing>

 ## Outside code